ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 or mentioned us in a presentation, a post, or social media.

 We will continue to support our community's amazing contributions and plan to offer even more opportunities to get involved in 2025.
-We started with a [Community Call](/commcalls/first-time-contributor/) and a series of [mini-hackathons](/coworking/) during our co-working session to support first-time contributors to open source projects.
+We started with a [Community Call](/commcalls/first-time-contributor/) and will continue with a series of [mini-hackathons](/coworking/) during our co-working sessions to support first-time contributors to open source projects.
-These calls provided invaluable opportunities for knowledge-sharing, networking and skill-up opportunity in a safe and friendly space underscoring the collaborative spirit of rOpenSci.
+These events will provide opportunities for knowledge-sharing, networking and up-skilling in a safe and friendly space encompasing the collaborative spirit of rOpenSci.

 We are also looking forward to collaborations with partners and other communities, like Epiverse, RECON, data.org, LatinR, PyOpenSci,